tmastersmart/pi-talk/README.md

 Button 5 Pushes 3 and a delay on the PI turns it back off

+temp.php
+needs to be edited to include your token for maker API.
+The device# for the driver and the device# for the maker

 Planned: I need a way to notify my hub when events on the PI happen.
 I also need to buy a relay board so I can work on the GPIO button options.
 And I need to have seymour flags to interact with external scripts.